 Day 1: Send intro email; send LinkedIn connect

-Day 2: Make phone call; leave voice mail if lead not reachable
+Day 2: Make a phone call; leave a voice mail if the lead is not reachable

-Day 3: Make second phone call attempt; don't leave voice mail
+Day 3: Make a second phone call attempt; don’t leave a voice mail

 Day 4: NONE